timm/lisp/README.md

 the same workflow (git for storage, markdown for documentation), the same multi-windowed environment (tmux), the same unit testing strategies,...
-And all of those tricks worked in ascii terminals, fast to boot, worked cross-platform, etc etc.
+And all of those tricks worked in ascii terminals, are fast to boot, worked cross-platform, etc etc.

 Here are all those tricks, tuned for LISP.